Nunc dimittis: Versions

 which you have prepared in the sight of all peoples.

 A light to bring the Gentiles from darkness; the glory of your people Israel.

+English Protestant Translation (Common Worship (2002)):

+Now, Lord, you let your servant go in peace: your word has been fulfilled.

+My own eyes have seen the salvation which you have prepared in the sight of every people;

+A light to reveal you to the nations and the glory of your people Israel.

-The Book of Common Prayer (1662) was derived from the King James Version (1611) of the Bible.
-Its text for this canticle is the same as in the prayer book, except for the last line.
-The Bible reads: "A light to lighten the Gentiles, and the glory of thy people Israel."
+The Book of Common Prayer (1549) translation of the Nunc dimittis is the same as the one in the Book of Common Prayer (1662).
+It is very similar to the translation in King James Version (KJV) of the Bible (1611), except for the last line.
+The KJV reads: "A light to lighten the Gentiles, and the glory of thy people Israel."